Zem-0/word_game/README.md

 - To add more words, update `seed_words.py` or create new migration files and use the ORM to insert data.
 - Templates live in `templates/` and can be edited to change the UI.

-## License

-This project doesn't specify a license.
-Add a `LICENSE` file if you want to make licensing explicit.

-## Contact

-If you want changes to the README or additional setup helpers (Dockerfile, Makefile, CI), ask and I can add them.